duckduckgo/content-scope-scripts/README.md

 # Project Overview

-A collection of projects that are used within our Browsers.
+A collection of shared JavaScript and HTML projects that are used within our Browsers.

 ## Child Projects